MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 `acknowledged` status.
 Next, the Seller/Server performs all the remaining business and time-consuming validations.
-At this point, an Error response cannot be provided anymore, so the process moves to a `declined` state if some issues are found.
+At this point, an Error response cannot be provided anymore, so the process moves to a `rejected` state if some issues are found.
 The `modifyPerformanceJob.modificationDeniedReason` acts as a placeholder to provide a detailed description of what caused the problem.
-If validation is successful, `ModifyPerformanceJob` moves to the `accepted` state.
+If validation is successful, `ModifyPerformanceJob` moves to the `inProgress` state.
 At this point, the related `PerformanceJob` moves to a pending state, and the Seller/Server starts all necessary arrangements to provision modification request. `PerformanceJob` remains in the `pending` state until the Modify Performance Job process is finished and